 - A large number of the companies workforce are currently on workers comp

-- a claim could result in a lost time injury for the employer and affect them pricing future contacts
+- a logged injury could result in a lost-time for the employer and affect them pricing future contacts

 - management is more concerned about rising insurance premiums than their employee’s wellbeing